ARINC 653: Mode management

 The SET_PARTITION_MODE service allows to manage these states.
 It can be called by any process in the partition.
 Entering the IDLE state is irreversible for the partition.
 Only an external event (such as a platform restart) can change the state to another mode when the partition is in this state.

-Partition and Process Scheduling
+Partition and process scheduling

 The standard defines a two-level hierarchical schedule.
 The first level schedules the partitions.
 This is a round-robin, fixed schedule that repeats a Major Time Frame.
-The Major Time Frame schedules each partition in a fixed duration Minor Time Frame with a fixed offset from the start of the Major Time Frame.
+The Major Time Frame schedules each partition in a fixed duration Partition Time Window (sometimes called a Minor Time Frame) with a fixed Partition Time Window Offset from the start of the Major Time Frame.

-Within the Minor Time Frame, the second level uses process scheduling.
+During the Partition Time Window, the second level of scheduling uses process scheduling.
 Each partition has at least one process.
-Process scheduling within a Minor Time Frame is preemptive.
+Process scheduling within a partition during the Partition Time Window is preemptive.
 The scheduler is called either by a timer or by API services.